Footpad

 In archaic terminology, a footpad is a robber or thief specialising in pedestrian victims.
 The term was used widely from the 16th century until the 19th century, but gradually fell out of common use.
 A footpad was considered a low criminal, as opposed to the mounted highwayman who in certain cases might gain fame as well as notoriety.
 Footpads operated during the Elizabethan era and until the beginning of the 19th century.

 Etymology

 According to the American Heritage Dictionary, the origin of the term is not entirely clear, but it may be a concatenation of foot and the word pad, related to path.
 This would indicate a robber who is on foot, as opposed to his equestrian counterpart.

 Robbing

 Footpads always operated on foot and robbed people by first putting them in fear.
 Social and economic conditions, the high cost of horses, and their precarious state led them to commit robberies in the streets.
-Criminals found it safer and advantageous to move in darkness so as to put the victim in fear, escape and diminish the possibility of being recognised by witnesses.
+Criminals found it safer and advantageous to move in darkness to intimidate their victim, escape, and diminish the possibility of being recognised by witnesses.
 Violence was perpetrated as a means to ensure a rapid escape from the crime scene.
 This was the reason why footpad assaults were often accompanied by threats, violence, and in the worst case by murder.